-Have you got a flight coming up and you have a cold and are nervous about flying with blocked sinuses?
+Have you got a flight coming up and you have a cold and are nervous about flying with blocked sinuses for the ear pain during the flight?
 Here are five airplane ear pain remedies to help you through it.

-I’ve just touched down in Auckland from Christchurch in my second week of nurturing a heavy cold: blocked nose, head aches, the works.
+I recently touched down in Auckland from Christchurch in the second week of nurturing a heavy cold: blocked nose, head aches, the works.

 Aaghhh!
 The excruciating ear pain when landing was so bad I thought my ear drums might burst and blood would gush down my neck upon landing!